The Perils of Penelope: Plot

+Regular voice cast

 Production

 Although the episode has no on-screen title, production materials referred to it as "The Perils of Penelope".
 The title was a homage to the film serial The Perils of Pauline (1914), starring Pearl White as action heroine Pauline Marvin.
 Alistair McGown describes the episode as a "tongue-in-cheek update" of the serial.
 In her autobiography, Sylvia Anderson compared Lady Penelope to a Pearl White figure, writing that the scene in which Penelope is tied to a ladder and put in the path of the monorail train "smacked not of sci-fi, but of cracking old adventure".

 "The Perils of Penelope" was written at the end of 1964.
 In December that year, ITC's Lew Grade – APF's owner, who had been highly impressed by the pilot version of the first episode – ordered Gerry Anderson to double the length of every Thunderbirds episode from 25 to 50 minutes so that the series could be given an hour-long timeslot.
 Instructed by Anderson to think up ways of expanding the story of "The Perils of Penelope", Pattillo completed the script over Christmas.
 While other episodes needed extensive re-writes and re-shoots to satisfy the longer running time, "The Perils of Penelope" – the 12th episode to enter production – was the first to be both written and filmed in the new 50-minute format.

 To cut costs and production time, Pattillo's script deliberately re-used a number of plot elements that had already been filmed for other episodes, such as the launch of Sun Probe from the episode of the same name (production number 4) and the scale model effects shots of the Pacific Atlantic monorail train from "Brink of Disaster" (production number 11), here representing the trains to Anderbad.
 The Sun Probe launch is an extended version of the flashback sequence that begins the earlier episode, with alterations to some of the dialogue and model shots as well as new characters in the form of Hodge and Borender.

 The scale model Paris included a street sign for a "Rue Desmonde" – a reference to co-director Desmond Saunders.
 The prop representing Roache's console was a modification of the Marineville control room console from Stingray.
 The episode's incidental music was recorded on 18 March 1965 with a 25-member band.

 Dialogue in "Sun Probe" indicates that the main part of that episode is set a week after the space launch, so the events of "The Perils of Penelope" must take place only a few days before.
 Chris Bentley argues that while "The Perils of Penelope" and "Sun Probe" were neither produced nor transmitted consecutively, the episodes may still be regarded as a two-part story.
 McGown writes that "The Perils of Penelope" is essentially a prequel to "Sun Probe".